yrqoeuqo123/CongressionalRecords/README.md

 Each type provides insights into the U.S. Congress, valuable for research and policy analysis.

+## Using and Contributing to the Repository

+### Cloning and Using
+- Anyone is free to clone and use the content of this repository.
+- Changes can be made locally, but they cannot be pushed back to the original repository unless you're a collaborator.

+### Making Contributions
+- For personal modifications and enhancements, consider forking the repository.
+- Forking allows you to make changes in your own version of the project.
+- To suggest changes to the original project, create a pull request from your fork.

+### Pull Requests
+- Pull requests are welcome and will be reviewed by the repository owner.
+- This process ensures that the integrity of the original project is maintained.

+### Collaborators
+- Direct contributions (push access) to this repository are limited to collaborators.
+- Collaborators are added by the repository owner.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.